Skip to content

 Auto Labeling / Annotations

-Dataset annotation is a very resource intensive and time-consuming process.
-If you have a YOLO object detection model trained on a reasonable amount of data, you can use it and SAM to auto-annotate additional data (segmentation format).
+Dataset annotation is a resource-intensive and time-consuming process.
+If you have an Ultralytics YOLO object detection model trained on a reasonable amount of data, you can use it with SAM to auto-annotate additional data in segmentation format.

 from ultralytics.data.annotator import auto_annotate